ifduyue/pyssdb/README.rst

 .. image:: https://pypip.in/d/pyssdb/badge.png
         :target: https://crate.io/packages/pyssdb/

-pyssdb is a SSDB_ Client Library for Python.
+pyssdb is an SSDB_ Client Library for Python.
 SSDB_ is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, using Google LevelDB as storage engine.